cutdigital/mcut.site/docs/faq.md

 ??? faq "Can the cut surface be a non-manifold mesh?"
     No. The cut surface must always be a manifold surface mesh.

-??? faq "Edge-edge and face-vertex intersections"
-    MCUT expects that all polygon intersections can be reduced to edge-face intersections.

-    Detail: A key objective in the design of MCUT is to resolve the combinatorial structure of the meshes being cut by using their connectivity.
-Using edge-face intersections tests compliments our design choice to work with connectivity by: 1) constraining the sources of roundoff error (during polygon intersection tests) for improving robustness, and 2) enabling a general solution to the 'mesh arrangements' problem, catering to numerous mesh configurations such as mesh slicing with arbitrary manifold shapes and surfaces.
-It also means that MCUT is able to resolve all mesh intersections using just one geometric predicate - the [orientation predicate](http://www.cs.cmu.edu/~quake/robust.html) which evaluates the sign of a determinant to guarantee correct a numerical test result with single or double precision floating-point numbers.
-The remaining parts of MCUT are a deterministic set of well-defined algorithms which are guarranteed to work given the robustness of the numerical predicate.

 ??? faq "What constitues a valid mesh for MCUT?"
     A valid mesh is a connected component which is a manifold surface that has no self-intersections involving polygons _along the cut_.
 We take the definition of manifold to be a mesh where every edge is incident to (i.e. used by) one or two faces.